Inference in generalized linear models with robustness to misspecified variances: Multivariate test

 Assume we observe values $T^*_1,\dots, T^*_g$, where $T^*_1=T^*(\II)$ is the observed test statistic, while the sorted values are $T^*_{(1)}\le\dots\le T^*_{(g)}$.
 Consider the test that rejects the null hypothesis if

-The following Proposition states properties regarding null-invariance and asymptotic exactness. \begin{prop} Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumptions \ref{ass:dispersion}, \ref{ass:fisherinfomult} and \ref{ass:lindebergmult} hold.
+The following Proposition states that the test is second-moment null-invariant and asymptotically exact. \begin{prop} Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumptions \ref{ass:link}, \ref{ass:dispersion}, \ref{ass:fisherinfomult} and \ref{ass:lindebergmult} hold.
 The $d$-dimensional standardized sign-flip score vector is finite sample second-moment null-invariant.
 The test that rejects $H_0$ if \eqref{example.mult} holds is an asymptotically $\alpha$ level test. \end{prop}